On transverse $R$-covered minimal foliations: Intersection of minimal foliations

 Observe that $\pi_1(M)_0$ is a normal subgroup of $\pi_1(M)$ of index at most $2.$ Therefore, the actions of $\pi_1(M)_0$ on $\cL_1$ and $\cL_2$ are still minimal.

 \begin{definition} (the maps $\alpha, \beta, \alpha', \beta'$) For each $L$ in $\cL_1$, define $\alpha(L)$ as follows:

 if the infimum exists, in which case it is a leaf of $\cL_2$.
 Otherwise define $\alpha(L)$ to be $-\infty$.
 Analogously, to define $\beta(L)$ use the supremum instead of the infimum, and $\beta(L)$ has the possible value $+\infty$.
-Similarly define
+Similarly, for each E in $\cL_2$, define

 with the same convention as for $\alpha$.
 Analogously define $\beta'$. \end{definition}

 Notice $\alpha: \cL_1 \to \cL_2 \cup \{ -\infty \}$, $\beta: \cL_1 \to \cL_2 \cup \{ +\infty \}$, $\alpha': \cL_2 \to \cL_1 \cup \{ -\infty \}$, $\beta': \cL_2 \to \cL_1 \cup \{ +\infty \}$.